 Arsenic in Water

-Arsenic is found to a small extent in nature in elemental form.
+Arsenic in Water is found to a small extent in nature in elemental form.

 It occurs mostly in the form of arsenites of true metals or as pyrites.
 Other sources of arsenic are from mining debris and wastes and certain insecticides and herbicides.